huggingface/hub-docs/docs/hub/models-cards.md

 ## What are Model Cards?

-Model cards are Markdown files that accompany the models and provide handy information.
-They are essential for discoverability, reproducibility, and sharing!
+Model cards are files that accompany the models and provide handy information.
+Under the hood, model cards are simple Markdown files with additional metadata.
+Model cards are essential for discoverability, reproducibility, and sharing!
 You can find a model card as the `README.md` file in any model repo.

 The model card should describe:
 - the model